 Graduate Research Cooperative

-The Graduate Research Cooperative (GRC) is an initiative launched by the University of Chicago Office of Research and National Laboratories (RNL) to coordinate and administer projects that involve UChicago graduate students performing PhD thesis research on site at a National Laboratory in National Laboratory-funded programs.
+The Graduate Research Cooperative (GRC) is an initiative of the University of Chicago Office of the Vice President for National Laboratories, Science Strategy, Innovation, and Global Initiatives that coordinates and administers projects that involve UChicago graduate students performing PhD thesis research on site at a National Laboratory in National Laboratory-funded programs.
 The GRC ensures that each project meets program requirements and manages all financial transactions related to student support.
 The GRC meets these objectives by requiring that every graduate student engaged in the GRC apply for the appropriate program and be approved by the GRC Director.